 The stage of your cancer may mean a different type of conversation, depending on your emotional and physical needs.

 But regardless of your type or stage of cancer, your social worker serves as a consistent point of contact and a reliable source for advice, support and direction for you and your family.

 The goal is to give you one less thing to worry about.

 Each of EvergreenHealth's oncology social workers has a Masters-level education in social work and is licensed by the state of Washington.
 They also have specialty training in oncology.
 You won't find these credentials at all cancer centers; some may just use the business office, for example, to help with financial issues, or assign an aide to schedule transportation.

 The variety of services offered is broader than you will find in most clinical practices.
 These services are accessible, and open-ended.
 You can reach out for help anytime, even after your treatments end.

 You don't just receive handouts.
 You'll meet one-on-one with a social worker, who gets to know you and your family, who can help you fill out paperwork for any assistance you might need, who can anticipate what challenges you may be facing before they become overwhelming.

 Your physician, your family, your nurse, essentially anyone you interact with on your cancer journey can refer you to our oncology social workers.
 You can also reach out to them on your own.

-To contact an oncology social worker, call (425) 899-2265 or visit our offices in the Halvorson Cancer Center in Green 1290.
+To contact an oncology social worker, call Cancer Support Services at 425.899.2265 or visit our offices near the Halvorson Cancer Center in Green 1290.